danpros/htmly/README.md

 Both Online or Offline
 ----------------------
-In addition by using the built-in editor in the admin panel, you can also write it offline and then upload them into `content/username/blog` folder (the username must match with `YourUsername.ini` above).
+In addition by using the built-in editor in the admin panel, you can also write markdown files offline and then upload them (see naming convention below) into the `content/username/blog` folder (the `username` must match `YourUsername.ini` above).

-For static pages you can upload it to `content/static` folder.
+For static pages you can upload it to the `content/static` folder.

 File Naming Convention
 ----------------------